Samk13/snippetshub/docs/guide/php.md

 ## Getting user input

-using form is the middel man between php and html
+using form is the middle man between php and html

 in the form:
 action = the name of php page that will handle the form data method = the type of data handling should apply on the data get put post ...

-to handle form input in php there is special cariable start with \$\_
+to handle form input in php there is special variable start with \$\_

 $_GET: not fot secure data data will be shown in the URL
 $\_POST : more secure and data will not show in the URL